-- Ensure clean boots and clothing (wear overalls and shoe cover where needed). - If boots become soiled during inspection ensure not to walk on and contaminate feed. - Assess youngest animals first, then in order of age or health risk. - Wash hands after the visit.
+Ensure clean boots and clothing (wear overalls and shoe cover where needed).

+If boots become soiled during inspection ensure not to walk on and contaminate feed.

 Overall animal observations (after a short period to allow the animals to setting (c.
 3 minutes)